-After completion of the PhD programme in English, candidates should demonstrate:
+After completion of the PhD programme in Afrikaans and Dutch, candidates should demonstrate:

-- Advanced expertise and critical knowledge of English literature, linguistics or applied linguistics. - b) The ability to conceptualise new research initiatives and/or identify a substantial gap within the field of study by implementing specialist literary or linguistic knowledge and theory in critically reflexive, creative and novel ways to identify, demarcate and contextualise specific complex theoretical or practical problems specific to the discipline. - c) The ability to access, analyse, evaluate, synthesise and integrate relevant and recent literature on the topic under investigation and analyse, interpret and critically evaluate and interpret literary texts or linguistics data in terms of appropriate approaches, theories and methods. - d) The ability to formulate, evaluate and execute an appropriate research design, complete with suitable research methods in order to address a complex research problem, thereby contributing in a meaningful manner to the theory and practice of the discipline of English. - The ability to document a thesis in an academically acceptable manner. - f) Production of significant and independent, in-depth and publishable work that meets international standards and makes a substantial and original contribution to the discipline of English literary and linguistic studies. - g) Where appropriate, the ability to identify, specify and manage ethical issues relevant to the research methods employed.
+- Advanced expertise and critical knowledge of Afrikaans and Dutch literature, linguistics or applied linguistics. - b) The ability to conceptualise new research initiatives and/or identify a substantial gap within the field of study by implementing specialist literary or linguistic knowledge and theory in critically reflexive, creative and novel ways to identify, demarcate and contextualise specific complex theoretical or practical problems specific to the discipline. - c) The ability to access, analyse, evaluate, synthesise and integrate relevant and recent literature on the topic under investigation and analyse, interpret and critically evaluate and interpret literary texts or linguistic data in terms of appropriate approaches, theories and methods. - d) The ability to formulate, evaluate and execute an appropriate research design, complete with suitable research methods in order to address a complex research problem, thereby contributing in a meaningful manner to the theory and practice of the discipline of Afrikaans and Dutch. - The ability to document a thesis in an academically acceptable manner. - f) Production of significant and independent, in-depth and publishable work that meets international standards and makes a substantial and original contribution to the discipline of Afrikaans and Dutch literary and linguistic studies.

+g) Where appropriate, the ability to identify, specify and manage ethical issues relevant to the research methods employed.

-HUM.14.3.3 Compilation of programme 1CA R06 L901M/P/V: Language and Literature with English
+HUM.15.1.3 Compilation of programme 1CA R01 L901P/V: Afrikaans and Dutch

-Module code Descriptive name Credits

-ENLL971 English (thesis/article model) 360

-Total credits for the programme: Mahikeng/Potchefstroom/Vanderbijlpark 360
+Module code Descriptive name Credits AFLL971 (PC/VC) Thesis (Afrikaans and Dutch) 360 Total credits for the programme: Potchefstroom/Vanderbijlpark 360

-HUM.14.4 PROGRAMME - LANGUAGE AND LITERATURE WITH SETSWANA (CODE 1CA R02)
+HUM.15.2 PROGRAMME - SETSWANA (CODE 1CA R02)